Environmental policy of the United States: Green New Deal proposed by liberals

 This environmental policy was first proposed on February 7, 2019, by both Rep. Alexandria Ocasio-Cortez (D-NY) and Sen. Ed.
 Markey (D-MA).
 The main goal of the legislation is for the United States "to switch to 100% renewable energy in 10 years" or by 2030.
 In addition to addressing environmental concerns associated with climate change, the Green New Deal aims to "fix societal problems like economic inequality and racial injustice" by ensuring that everyone has access to education, clean water, and employment with benefits.
 It also strives to make every building energy efficient.
 One of the main factors for its proposal was a United Nations report released in October 2018 stating that "the world must cut greenhouse gases by almost half by 2030" to avoid the fate of irreversible damage by 2030, if the United States continues business as usual.
 "To stop further warming, greenhouse gases must be reduced to 350 parts per million.
 Carbon dioxide levels are already above 400 parts per million."

-The proposed United States legislation was rejected by the Senate on Tuesday, March 26, 2019, with Senate Majority Leader Mitch McConnell (R-KY) leading the voting process.
+The proposed United States legislation was rejected by the Senate on March 26, 2019, with Senate Majority Leader Mitch McConnell (R-KY) leading the voting process.
 The legislation received 57 "no's" and 43 "presents".
+Despite its rejection, the Green New Deal remains an important framework influencing current U.S. energy policies, including the Biden administration’s push for renewable energy and net-zero emissions.